Lecturer in Law

 My research interests focus on the enforcement of environmental law and in particular questions surrounding sanctions and deterrence.
 My doctoral research examined the problematic approach to environmental regulation adopted in Northern Ireland, and my findings were recently featured in a BBC Spotlight programme about waste crime and the discovery of one of the biggest illegal dumps in Europe in Northern Ireland.

-I teach environmental law at both undergraduate and postgraduate levels and also teach on the land law undergraduate module.
+I teach a range of environmental law modules at both undergraduate and postgraduate levels and also teach on the EU law undergraduate module.

 - Turner S, Brennan C. Modernising environmental regulation in Northern Ireland: a case study in devolved decision-making.
 Northern Ireland Legal Quarterly 2012, 63(4), 509-532.